Jump to content

 Keep them from feeling alone.
 One of the tough parts of this illness is feeling as though the world is going on without you.
 On their bad days, instead of trying to push the person to try and do what you can do, try adapting yourself to what they can do.
 If you invite them to go for a swim and they can't, change the plan to playing cards, listening to music, or just a visit.
 Your company will go a long way.

-To learn more about illnesses classified under the dysautonomia umbrella, visit the Information Resources section of our site, or visit MedicalNewsToday for a fantastic article about the different types of dysautonomias.
+To learn more about illnesses classified under the dysautonomia umbrella, visit the Information Resources section of our site or visit our YouTube channel for more information.

 edriscoll